www.musicalschwartz.com > Godspell > Godspell New Broadway Cast Album - arrangements by Michael Holland

 This is George Salazar's featured song, with everyone joining in as a call and response and in harmony.
 Traditionally, in amateur productions, this song is given to the performer who is a non-singer who could speak some of the lines in rhythm rather than sing them.
 The actor might excel in physical comedy but not be able to carry a tune.
 For this production, physical comedy is George's forte but he also has a wonderful voice, so that's a bonus.

-With Schwartz's music and all the talent contributing to the present version of the song, as Holland says, "It just rocks."
+with Schwartz's music and all the talent contributing to the present version of the song, as Holland says, "It just rocks."
 And it sends the audience into intermission with a sense of belonging and fellowship because they've rocked along.

 TURN BACK O MAN